5th Battalion, Manchester Regiment: Hundred Days Offensive

 After a period of rest and training, the division returned to the line for the set-piece assault on the Hindenburg Line (the Battle of the Canal du Nord).
 Zero hour was 05.30 on 27 September; the bombardment on 42nd (EL) Division's opened at 08.20 and A Company of 5th Manchesters left their trenches three minutes later, leading 127th Bde's advance over the Trescault Ridge 'in fine stye'.
 They were in the opposing trenches by 08.26.
 B Company was briefly held up by machine gun fire but 'dashed in' and captured the Black Line objective, after which 6th and 7th Bns passed through to the second and third objectives.
 The situation on the right flank was confused, so C and D Companies of 5th Manchesters were sent to form a defensive flank.
 6th and 7th Battalions were too weak to attempt the final objective, Welsh Ridge, but it was taken that night by the rest of the division, which continued to advance the following morning.

 After 10 days' rest and training 42nd (EL) Division next participated in the Battle of the Selle.
 The divisional Royal Engineers bridged the River Selle on the nights of 17–19 October and the attack went in at 02.00 on 20 October.
 127th Brigade set off at 07.00 and passed through the leading brigades to follow the creeping barrage towards the second objective at Marou.
-The was a lot of confusion: much of the barrage fell short onto the battalion as it advanced, and it was enfiladed by machine guns, Lt-Col Panton being wounded.
+There was a lot of confusion: much of the barrage fell short onto the battalion as it advanced, and it was enfiladed by machine guns, Lt-Col Panton being wounded.
 Four runners were killed trying to get a message back to the supporting company: Private Alfred Wilkinson volunteered for the duty.
 He was subsequently awarded the Victoria Cross, the citation stating that 'He succeeded in delivering the message although the journey involved exposure to extremely heavy machine-gun and shell fire for 600 yd.
 He showed magnificent courage and complete indifference to danger and throughout the remainder of the day continued to do splendid work'.

 By the end of the day 42nd (EL) Division had secured all its objectives.
 Major W.M.
 Tickler took command of the battalion.
 When the advance was resumed on 23 October 127th Bde was in support.
 During the subsequent pursuit (3–11 November), it remained in support, marching through the Forest of Mormal and across the River Sambre behind 42nd (EL) Division's advanced guards until the Armistice with Germany came into effect on 11 November.